Free Shipping on all orders over $150

 Several studies have shown that exercise makes us feel better about our bodies and increases our mood-enhancing endorphins.
 Plus, it increases energy and mobilises menopausal weight gain.
 Subsequently, we feel happier.

-Exercise is essential not just for physical health but mental health as well.
+Exercise is vital not just for physical health but mental health as well.
 It doesn’t have to be formal exercise it could be a brisk walk around the block or dancing around the lounge.

 Related: Menopause & Why You Need To Exercise